 A career as a nurse practitioner positions you to meet a growing need for advanced practitioners in the nursing field.
-According to the American Association of Nurse Practitioners, there are currently 205,000 licensed nurse practitioners, compared with 106,000 in 2004, and the number is expected to keep on rising.
-The Bureau of Labor Statistics predicts that roles for advanced practice registered nurses will increase 31 percent from 2014 to 2024, much faster than the 7 percent average growth expected across all occupations.1
+According to the American Association of Nurse Practitioners, there are currently 234,000 licensed nurse practitioners, compared with 106,000 in 2004, and the number is expected to keep on rising.
+The Bureau of Labor Statistics predicts that roles for advanced practice registered nurses will increase 45% from 2019 to 2029, much faster than the 4% average growth expected across all occupations.1

 Graduates of the M.S.N., A.G.N.P. program will be ready to practice in any adult primary care setting, including:

 - Long-term care

 - Palliative care

 In addition to enjoying a wide variety of career opportunities, nurse practitioner roles are also typically high-paying position.

 National average salary for Nurse Practitioners is $111,840.
 New Jersey pays 10.7% more than the national average.2